Police Force: An Inside Story: Critical response

 Taran Adarsh of Bollywood Hungama gave the film 1 star out of 5, writing "None of the performances really stand out.
 Akshay goes through his role without much of an effort.
 His stunts are well executed of course.
 Raveena looks least interested in the goings-on.
 Amrish Puri gives a good account of himself.
 Raj Babbar tends to go over the top.
 Mohan Joshi is as usual.
 On the whole, POLICE FORCE has nothing forceful about it.
 Dull.
-Shruti Bhasin of Planet Bollywood gave a negative review stating "Our recommendation is that you check out a better quality cop flick such as Khakee or Ab Tak Chappan.".